About Nursemaid’s Elbow

 - The child refuses to use an arm.
-A child will not be able to use the injured arm without pain.
-Therefore, the arm is usually kept in a fixed, straight position to his or her side, or with a slight bend in the elbow.
-While the arm is kept in this fixed position, the child seems to have only mild pain or discomfort.
+A child won’t be able to use the injured arm without pain.
+So the arm usually is kept in a fixed, straight position to the child’s side or with a slight bend in the elbow.
+While the arm is in this fixed position, the child seems to have only mild pain or discomfort.

-- No swelling or deformity.
-A child with nursemaid’s elbow will probably not look injured because the subluxation does not cause the arm to have an obvious deformity or swelling at the elbow.
+- There’s no swelling or deformity.
+A child with nursemaid’s elbow probably won’t look injured because the injury does not cause the arm to have an obvious deformity or swelling at the elbow.

 Your doctor may be able to treat a nursemaid’s elbow injury or might refer you to the emergency room for treatment.

-The doctor will first determine whether your child is likely to have nursemaid’s elbow, based on the cause of injury and the physical exam.
+The doctor will first see whether your child is likely to have nursemaid’s elbow based on the cause of injury and the physical exam.
 The arm, hand, and shoulder will be felt to make sure there’s no swelling, tenderness, or other abnormality, which could point to a fracture instead.

-X-rays are not needed to diagnose nursemaid’s elbow and are only done if a fracture is suspected.
+X-rays are only needed if a fracture is suspected.
 If there’s no obvious swelling or other injury, the doctor will perform a gentle maneuver that allows the bone to go back into its normal place.
 The medical term for this is a reduction.

 This procedure is very quick and takes only a few seconds.
-A child is usually asked to sit on a parent’s lap while the doctor attempts to reduce the subluxation of the bone.
+A child is usually asked to sit on a parent’s lap while the doctor attempts to reduce the displacement of the ligament.
 During the procedure, the arm is taken from a straight position and bent upwards in a swift motion.
 The doctor will listen for a “pop” sound, indicating the bone is back in place.